-Fluid therapy is one of the most common treatments given to cats.
+Fluid therapy is one of the most common medical treatments cats receive.
 The purposes of fluid therapy are to increase blood volume (dehydration or hypovolemia), change the content of the blood (such as electrolyte, metabolic and acid disorders), change the distribution, increase excretion.
 The body keeps water levels in check by homeostasis.
 If there is an excess of water, the kidneys flush it out of the body via the urine, if there is too little water in the body, the kidneys concentrate the urine and the brain sends a signal to drink more water.

-This fluid is further divided into two sub-compartments:
+This fluid is further split into two sub-compartments:

 Electrolytes are also an important part of your cat’s daily requirements.
 These are minerals in your cat’s blood which allow your cells to generate energy plus perform many other important functions.
 Electrolytes include: